wellesley-cs230/wellesley-cs230.github.io/hw7.md

 This method should take no more than O(N) time.

 **Tests.** As before, after implementing this method, **test it** in the `main` method of the same file.
+We highly recommend you **do not** continue without confidence this method words correctly.